How to Get the Smell of Weed Out of Your Car

 Baking soda can be an excellent odor remover for car carpets.
 (Michael, CC BY 2.0, via Wikimedia Commons)

-Sprinkling baking soda on your carpets and seats works in the same way as activated charcoal, except it won't mess up your white upholstery.
-Many people are surprised to learn how effective baking soda is at eliminating nasty odors.
+Sprinkling baking soda on your carpets and seats works like activated charcoal, except it won't mess up your white upholstery.
+Many people are surprised to learn how effectively baking soda eliminates nasty odors.
 Ultimately, its efficacy has everything to do with the chemistry behind baking soda.
-Baking soda is an alkaline substance, meaning it can neutralize strong, acidic odors.
+Baking soda is an alkaline substance that can neutralize strong, acidic odors.
 If your car smells like weed, you can try sprinkling baking soda on your carpets and seats.
 Allow the baking soda to sit for 24 hours before cleaning it up with a vacuum to remove much of the marijuana odor.

 5. Ozium